The-Skas/FunPython/sandBox/DebuggingTips/README.md

 a brief tutorial on how to debug in python.

 ## Import Debug tools
-To debug in python you must first import the *pdb* library in the file you wwish to debug.
+To debug in python you must first import the *pdb* library in the file you wish to debug.

 `import pdb`
 ## Using Breakpoints